-Emily Robins Sharpe (Keene State) is Assistant Professor of English and an affiliate faculty member of the departments of Women’s and Gender Studies and Holocaust and Genocide Studies at Keene State College in Keene, New Hampshire.
-She is at work on a book manuscript examining hemispheric Anglophone responses to the Spanish Civil War was published in 2020 by the University of Toronto Press.
+Emily Robins Sharpe (Keene State) is Associate Professor of English and an affiliate faculty member of the departments of Women’s and Gender Studies and Holocaust and Genocide Studies at Keene State College in Keene, New Hampshire.
+Her book Mosaic Fictions: Writing Identity in the Spanish Civil War was published in 2020 by the University of Toronto Press.
 She is also the editor of a scholarly edition of Hugh Garner’s Governor General’s Award-winning Best Stories (1963), and co-editor with Bart Vautour of a scholarly edition of Charles Yale Harrison’s Meet Me on the Barricades (1938), both from the University of Ottawa Press.

-Bart Vautour (Dalhousie) is Adjunct Professor in the Department of English at Dalhousie University in Halifax, Canada.
+Bart Vautour (Dalhousie) is Assistant Professor in the Department of English at Dalhousie University in K'jipuktuk/Halifax, Canada.
 His research examines Canadian cultural production with a focus on transnationalism, modernism, politics, poetics, and editing.
 He is co-editor (with Erin Wunker, Travis V. Mason, and Christl Verduyn) of Public Poetics: Critical Issues in Canadian Poetry and Poetics and (with Vanessa Lent and Dean Irvine) Making Canada New: Editing, Modernism, and New Media.
 He is also editor of a scholarly edition of Ted Allan’s Spanish Civil War novel, This Time a Better Earth (1939) and co-editor of Charles Yale Harrison’s Meet Me on the Barricades (1938), both from the University of Ottawa Press.